-Missing Teeth / Lost Tooth Treatment in NYC and Long Island
+Missing Teeth / Lost Tooth Treatment in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island

 During adolescence, we naturally grow in 32 permanent teeth.
 Aside from the 4 wisdom teeth, we need all other teeth to help us bite and chew.
 Tooth loss can have a significantly negative impact on the smile as well as on oral health.
 At Dental365, we provide preventive care that is needed to decrease the risk of tooth loss.
 Additionally, we provide restorative and replacement services to address tooth loss should this problem occur unexpectedly.